 Here’s the money saving tip with this cup.
 Bring in another plastic cup or even use empty water bottles, fill up the souvenir cup, pour it out into the extra cups/bottles, then go fill up the souvenir cup again.
 You do have to wait 5 minutes between refills but it’s worth the wait!

+This is one of my favorite Legoland money saving tips!
 While the kids meals at Legoland are usually just the right size for kids under 12, many of the full-size meals can easily feed two.
 The Knights’ Smokehouse BBQ has large servings of brisket, ribs and chicken with sides included and can easily feed two people.
 Another great spot for a sharable meal is the Everything is Ramen restaurant inside the new Lego Movie World area.

 Bring Your Own Minifigures

 Kids love minifigure trading in Legoland, but at $4.99 a bag, trading can get expensive.